learn-co-curriculum/the-dom-challenge/README.md

 # the-dom-challenge
+Fork and clone down this lab via Github.

 To begin comment out the script tag linking to `index.min.js` in the html file.
 Write your code in `challenge.js`

 ## Deliverables